VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_date.en.md

 `Date hsCreateDateUTC(int year, int month = 1, int day = 1, int hour = 0,  int minite = 0,  int second = 0, int millisecond = 0)`

 Create a Date instance with the defined date in UTC.

+### hsParseDate
+`Date hsParseDate(string dateStr)`

+Parse the ISO 8601 formatted string and create a Date instance.<br>

+If the string parsing fails, it will return null.

 ***